Overview on Party Determination and Involved Parties in SAP Hybris Cloud for Customer

 Party Role: You can add to a party schema new custom party roles via button Add Row.
 NOTE, new Party Roles need to be defined in fine-tuning activity Party Role Definition first.
 Standard party roles cannot be assigned to the party schema by the key user.
 The pre-delivered content should fulfill most requirements.

 Mandatory: You can define if a party role is mandatory for a document.
 NOTE: If a mandatory party role is not added to the document, an error message will show up.
 This error message will not prevent the user to save the transaction!
 This is the defined system behavior with the benefit, that the user can still completely save his current data entry on the document.
 The document will be inconsistent though in case a mandatory party is missing which e.g. prevents to create a follow-up sales order from a sales quote.
-We realized that this system behavior is confusing for some users and plan to configure this behavior for a future release.
+We realized that this system behavior requires educating for some users, since the quick create window does not include all party roles.
+SAP plans to configure this behavior for a future release.
 Today preventing save on errors in party processing can only be achieved via custom coding using SAP Cloud Applications Studio.

 Unique: Party role can only exist ones in the document.
 NOTE: In case parties are determined via an account’s relationship, the system copies only the main relationship into the document.
-XXX
+NOTE, if the party role is exceeding one entry, an error message shows up, but still the system allows to save the inconsistent transaction (similar solution approach like for the mandatory check).

 Forbid Manual Changes: If you configure a party role as “Forbid Manual Change” it is recommended to restrict the party role from the selection using Code List Restrictions.
 Party roles that are not automatically determined can still be deleted.
 The flag will also restrict the maintenance of a document addresses in the transaction for the effected party role.